 His piece Bleak Friday was featured at the University of Nebraska at Kearney New Music Festival XVI.
 His piece nous for SATB choir was premiered by the Princeton Singers at the 2016 Lehigh University Choral Composers Forum.
 His debut album Soul Refuge was featured in the 2014 Hartford New Music Festival.
 Recent commissions include new works for 016 New Music Ensemble, Alturas Duo, Greater Hartford Youth Wind Ensemble, Northern Connecticut Community String Orchestra, soprano Christi McLain, and guitarist Nick Cutroneo, among others.

-A 2016 Morton Gould Young Composer Award Finalist, other recognition includes the Burton Family Scholarship in Composition, Richard Kountz Trust Scholarship in Composition, Junior Regent award, Hartt Music Theory Department Award, and Alpha Chi National Honors Society.
+A 2016 and 2017 Morton Gould Young Composer Award Finalist, other recognition includes the Burton Family Scholarship in Composition, Richard Kountz Trust Scholarship in Composition, Junior Regent award, Hartt Music Theory Department Award, and Alpha Chi National Honors Society.
 On the faculty of Northern Connecticut Community Music School from 2012-2015, he served as director of the rock, pop, and classical fusion ensemble Sound and Silence; and taught composition, theory, and guitar.